Tumbling Instructions for Jasper and Agate

 Step 1: Coarse Grit (60/90 mesh)

-Load the Barrel: We begin by adding pieces of rock to the tumbler barrel until it is about 1/2 to 2/3 full.
-We just drop the rocks into the barrel.
-We don't try to pack them in.
+Load the Barrel: We begin by adding pieces of rock to the tumbler barrel until it is about 2/3 full.
+We gently drop the rocks into the barrel.
+We don't try to "pack them in" or carefully arrange them.
 We don't shake the barrel to arrange the pieces more efficiently.
-We just gently drop pieces in until the barrel is between 1/2 and 2/3 full.
+We want the barrel about 2/3 full of loose rock.

 Add Grit: We add two level tablespoons of coarse (60/90 mesh) silicon carbide grit for each pound of rock in the barrel.